-Trailblazer Foundation’s Health Program focuses on providing clean water, by working with partner villages to dig wells, construct bio-sand water filters, and build latrines — a critical step in advancing rural community health.
+Trailblazer Foundation’s Health Program focuses on providing clean water, by working with partner villages to dig wells, construct bio-sand water filters, and build latrines — a critical step in advancing rural community health in Cambodia.

 One way to break the cycle of poverty is to give children the opportunity to go to school.
-Since its inception in 2004, Trailblazer Foundation has built six schools and two libraries.
+Since its inception in 2004, Trailblazer Foundation, a nonprofit, has built six schools and two libraries.
 Trailblazer reduces another barrier to education: transportation.
-We provide hundreds of bicycles to our partner villages so students have the proper attire and can travel to school.
+We provide hundreds of bicycles to our partner villages so students have the proper attire and can travel to school in rural Cambodia.

 Trailblazer has learned that one of the greatest challenges to economic development is access to capital.
-Even small amounts of funding can help start a new business, or turn a craft into an income.
+Even small amounts of funding can help start a new business in rural Cambodia, or turn a craft into an income.
 Our